michael-franke/CompPrag-2019/docs/02_homework.md

 ##### Part C: utterance priors

 Make the utterance prior a function of $$\alpha$$, like described in [Appendix Chapter 3](http://www.problang.org/chapters/app-03-costs.html).
-(NB: there are two equivalent ways of doing this; one involves making $$alpha$$ a parameter to the utterance prior; the other involves using a flat utterance prior and putting the costs elsewhere.)
+(NB: there are two equivalent ways of doing this; one involves making $$\alpha$$ a parameter to the utterance prior; the other involves using a flat utterance prior and putting the costs elsewhere.)
 Which version of the model do you think is **conceptually* more plausible, the one with $$\alpha$$-dependent utterance priors or the one that is currently in the chapter (without $$\alpha$$ dependence) and why do you think so?
 Give your answer in at most two concise sentences.

+#### Exercise 3:

+Extend the modeling in the final code box in the new (hidden!) [chapter on lexical uncertainty](http://www.problang.org/chapters/08-lexical-uncertainty_hidden.html) to cover the case where three individuals are salient: Anne, Bob and Carol.
+(To so this you need to add possible worlds, extend the set of utterances, and knowledge states, and update the semantic meaning function and refinements.)
+Which utterances are most interesting to test (i.e., which utterances would a normal RSA model (without lexical uncertainty or local enrichment choice) have problems with)?
+Do you find the predictions plausible (for at least some parameter values)?
+Answer in at most ten short sentences.